SEO for Nonprofits in the Age of AI Search

 Some of you may remember the Year 2000 Bug – the end-of-the-world global technology failure that came and went with a whimper?

-I certainly do, that is how a summer student and English major such as myself, hired to fix up 10’s of thousands of lines of code with 2-digit years became a computer programmer, fixing and learning from the code as I went.
+I certainly do – that is how a summer student and English major like myself, hired to fix 10’s of thousands of lines of code with 2-digit years became a computer programmer, fixing and learning from the code as I went.

 The good news is that for mission-focused Nonprofits, if you already have great content trusted by Google that is created BY humans FOR humans including community-centric stories speaking to your audience’s questions and needs, you’re in good shape.